cloudfoundry/haproxy-boshrelease/ci/README.md

 New pipeline steps should be added without modifying existing steps or resources, or in a separate pipeline altogether.

 A pipeline can be uploaded to concourse via the [`upload-to-concourse.sh`](upload-to-concourse.sh) script.
-This script requires the data in `source.me`, which can be found in the team's Vault.
+The script and pipeline require some secrets (`vars.yml`), which can be found in the team's Vault.
+The script will also expose the pipeline.

 ### Testing new Pipeline Steps in a Branch

 While developing new scripts or pipeline steps, these steps will not be in the Git `master` branch.
-In order to access them, _copy_ the resource `git` and defined this separate resource to check out the particular branch you are working on.
+In order to access them, _copy_ the resource `git` and define this separate resource to check out the particular branch you are working on.

 Please note that the name of a git resource influences the directory name in the workspace, i.e. the directory will not be called `git` but whatever you called your copied git resource.